Sunday, 3 October 2021

 Whether buying loyalty, or by a US veto, or due to some perversive state activities, or some electoral engineering, the so-called Arab Spring has failed even in Tunisia, where it all started.
 For now, the power of social media, the "Twitter revolution" that helped bring down Egypt's presidency, has inadvertently brought in the military, which effectively brought down a democratically elected government.
 All that with the United States giving its wholehearted blessing despite its pledge to strengthen Democracy and promote peace worldwide.

-An image directed at the head of Supreme Council of Armed Forces [SCAF], Muhammad Hussein Tantawy, criticising him for embracing Mubarak's policies and corruption.
+An image directed at the head of the Supreme Council of Armed Forces [SCAF], Muhammad Hussein Tantawy, criticising him for embracing Mubarak's policies and corruption.
 (Photo: Reuters – Asmaa Waguih)

 Extensive use of Graffiti in Mohamed Mahmoud Street near Tahrir Square in Cairo, Egypt.